terryblue99/terryblue99.github.io/_posts/2018-08-06-rails_app_with_a_jquery_front_end_project.markdown

 2. **OR** Click on **Delete this complication** to delete the complication
 *  An alert will display asking **Are you sure you want to delete this complication?**
 *  Click **OK** to delete the complication or **Cancel** to abort
-*  Only deletes the entry in the complications_watches join table
+*  Only deletes the entry in the complications_watches join table and not the complications table
+*  Returns to the previous page and displays that the complication has been deleted

 •	Click on **Edit this Watch** to edit the watch details => views/watches/edit.html.erb => views/watches/_form.html.erb